Quiet Places To Stay In India

 Pangong Tso Panorama

-I hope that, with these 5 locations for introverts in India, I’ve done my bit to change your vision of India as a place filled with crowds and noise.
+I hope these locations for introverts in India have changed your vision of India as a place filled with crowds and noise.

-Peace and quiet can be had in many places in India if you know where to look.
-These 5 travel destinations will help you find it.
+Many places in India offer peace and quiet if you know where to look.
+These Indian travel destinations will help you find your bliss.

 Priya Florence Shah

-36 thoughts on “India for Introverts: 5 Destinations To Avoid The Crowds And Follow Your Bliss”
+36 thoughts on “India for Introverts: 7 Destinations To Avoid The Crowds”

 1. Wow I wish I knew about the beach in Goa.
 My husbands family is from there.
 We normally visit North.
 The sunset does look amazing.
 I am hoping to do a tour of India so thank you for these tips.
 Will definitely try and incorporate these in.
 It’s nice to see there is a range of places from beach to mountain.